Rand Paul: 118th Congress (2023–2025)

 In March 2023, Paul gained particular media attention after he crossed party lines and blocked fellow Republican Senator Josh Hawley's "No TikTok on United States Devices Act", which would ban the app TikTok in the United States.
 In a statement afterwards, Paul said he believes a ban would be a violation of First Amendment rights, adding that it would not necessarily protect the users' information because U.S.-based tech companies have failed to secure data before.

 On January 11, 2024, Paul announced that he had a major announcement about the 2024 Republican Party presidential primaries planned for the following morning.
 The next day, Paul delivered an anti-endorsement against Nikki Haley, launching a website called "Never Nikki".
 In particular, Paul noted his opposition toward Haley's interventionist foreign policy, especially increasing taxpayer funding for Ukraine and aligning with Republicans that might want to "bomb Tehran tomorrow."
 He added that he liked Donald Trump, Ron DeSantis, Vivek Ramaswamy, and Robert F. Kennedy Jr., but he declined to officially endorse any of them.

+Paul was named one of the “biggest social media stars in Congress” by Politico alongside New York Rep. Alexandria Ocasio-Cortez, Vermont Sen. Bernie Sanders, Louisiana Sen. John Kennedy, and Texas Rep. Brandon Gill.